 Livia Adia Budrys, AM, LCSW, SEP

-Livia Adia Budrys is a thought leader on the integration of neurobiology, somatics, yoga and psychotherapy practices in the healing of addiction, eating and mood disorders and the often underlying acute and chronic traumatization.
-She is a registered and licensed clinical social worker holding a Masters of Social Service and Administration from the University of Chicago.
-Livia is clinically trained in Dialectical Behavioral Therapy (DBT), Acceptance and Change Therapy (ACT), Somatic Experiencing (SE), Dialectical Behavioral Therapy- Prolonged Exposure (DBT-PE), Exposure and Responsive Prevention Therapy (ERP) and feminist, anti-oppressive psychodynamic psychotherapy.
+Livia is the pioneer of the Yoga-Informed Psychotherapy trainings and is dedicated to the integration of neurobiology, somatics, yoga and psychotherapy practices in the healing of addiction, eating and mood disorders and the often underlying acute and chronic traumatization.
+She is a licensed Clinical Social Worker holding a Masters of Social Service and Administration from the University of Chicago.
+Livia is also a Certified Yoga Therapist with the International Association of Yoga Therapists and a Somatic Experiencing Practitioner.
+She is clinically trained in Dialectical Behavioral Therapy (DBT), Acceptance and Change Therapy (ACT), Somatic Experiencing (SE), Dialectical Behavioral Therapy- Prolonged Exposure (DBT-PE), Exposure and Responsive Prevention Therapy (ERP) and anti-oppressive psychodynamic psychotherapy.

 Livia completed a two-year residency at the Himalayan International Institute of Yoga Science and Philosophy where in 1999 she was initiated into the tradition of the Himalayan Masters.
-She completed her 200-hour yoga training in 2002, 500-hour training in 2008 and over a decade of advanced and therapeutic Yoga certifications.
-She completed the three-year training as a Somatic Experiencing® Practitioner and became a Reiki Master in 1998.
-She is also influenced by the mindfulness trainings that she has received from Vietnamese Zen Monk, Thich Nhat Hanh.
+She has completed over a decade of advanced and therapeutic Yoga certifications along and becoming a Reiki Master in 1998.
+She is deeply influenced by the mindfulness trainings that she has received from Vietnamese Zen Monk, Thich Nhat Hanh.

 Livia has been featured in Yoga International Magazine, Yoga Chicago, Yoga Digest and is a member of the American Group Psychotherapy Association, National Association of Social Workers, International Association of Yoga Therapists, International Society for the Study of Trauma and Dissociation.